Mechanical Design (CAD), Associate in Applied Science Degree

 Any graduate from the EICC Mechanical Design Technology program will receive these skills as part of their intensive computer aided design (CAD) training.
 The Mechanical Design Technology program includes proficiencies require by industry, delivered in a practical hand’s on method that applies directly to the world of work.

 Parametric solid modeling is now the standard in the industry.
 That’s why here at EICC we incorporated it into our curriculum several years ago.
-We offer solid modeling training in the industry standard software of both SolidWorks and Pro-Engineer (Pro E), all the while requiring hundreds of hours of lab time which prepares our students well for employment.
+We offer solid modeling training in the industry standard software, SolidWorks, all the while requiring hundreds of hours of lab time which prepares our students well for employment.
 Our graduates’ extensive CAD training gives them the edge they need to succeed in today’s job market.

 - Associate in Applied Science